Bridge to Nowhere (film)

 Bridge to Nowhere is a 1986 New Zealand horror/thriller film directed and co-written by Ian Mune, and produced by Larry Parr.
-It centers on a group of teenagers who must fight for survival after coming across a mysterious hermit while on a camping trip.
+It centres on a group of teenagers who must fight for survival after coming across a mysterious hermit while on a camping trip.

 Plot

 During what was meant to be a fun-filled camping trip, a group of teenagers meet a mysterious hermit who lives on the other side of a nearby bridge.
 As they set up camp, it becomes apparent that the man is definitely not happy to see them.